maiaacademy/workshop-day-migracao-datacenter/README.md

     > **Note**:  The Azure Migrate appliance needs access to the Internet to upload data to Azure.
 It also needs access to the Hyper-V host.
 However, it does not need direct access to the application VMs running on the Hyper-V host.
     >
-    > The Hyper-V environment has a NAT network using the IP address space 192.168.0.0/16.
-The internal NAT switch used by the SmartHotel application uses the subnet 192.168.0.0/24, and each VM in the application has been assigned a static IP address from this subnet.
-    >
-    > The Azure Migrate Appliance will be connected to a separate subnet 192.168.1.0/24, which has been set up for you.
-Using the 'Azure Migrate Switch' connects the appliance to this subnet.
-The appliance is assigned an IP address from this subnet using a DHCP service running on the SmartHotelHost.

 14. Review the summary page, then select **Finish** to create the Azure Migrate appliance VM.